susanphone/Operating_Systems/Demand_Paging.md

     2. Overhead (for paging interrupts) is increased significantly
     3. high cost for preventing thrashing
 * **End of Memory Management**.
 Before we say that, how does UNIX memory management work?

+32-bit windows os memory system (could be a project topic)